The Search For Malaysia Flight 370 Has Been Called Off

 “Commercial planes cannot just be allowed to disappear without a trace.
 Having already searched 120,000 square km, stopping at this stage is nothing short of irresponsible, and betrays a shocking lack of faith in the data, tools and recommendations of an array of official experts assembled by the authorities themselves.”

-However, the flight’s fate will likely remain a mystery after Tuesday’s announcement.
+However, the search will formally close, which means that the flight’s fate could forever remain a mystery.

 Join The Discussion: Log In With